isabella232/verify-access-operator/README.md

 ## Installation

+### RedHat OpenShift Environment

+The IBM Security Verify Access Operator is available from the RedHat community operator catalog.
+Information on how to install a community operator in OpenShift can be obtained from the official RedHat OpenShift documentation.

+### Standard Kubernetes Environment

-The operator can be installed and managed manually, or it can be installed and managed using the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) and [OperatorHub.io](https://operatorhub.io/).
+In a standard (i.e. non-OpenShift) Kubernetes environment the operator can be installed and managed manually, or it can be installed and managed using the [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) and [OperatorHub.io](https://operatorhub.io/).

-### OperatorHub.io and the Operator Lifecycle Manager
+#### OperatorHub.io and the Operator Lifecycle Manager

 Kubernetes operators are very useful tools that provide lifecycle management capabilities for many varying custom objects in Kubernetes.
 [OperatorHub.io](https://operatorhub.io/) provides a single place where Kubernetes administrators or developers can go to find existing operators that may provide the functionality that they require.

 The information provided by [OperatorHub.io](https://operatorhub.io/) allows the Operator Lifecycle Manager (OLM) to manage the operator throughout its complete lifecycle.
 This includes the initial installation and subscription to OperatorHub.io such that updates to the operator can be performed automatically.

-#### Installing
+##### Installing

 To install the IBM Security Verify Access operator from OperatorHub.io: